omid/gitversion/README.md

 #### Basic Semantic and Sequential Versioning for Git projects

-The download size of the docker image is only around *9MB* and the actual size of the docker image is only around *20MB*.
+The download size of the docker image is only around *9MB* and the actual size of the docker image is less than *19MB*.

 [mit-badge]: https://img.shields.io/badge/license-MIT-blue.svg
-[mit-url]: LICENSE-MIT
+[mit-url]: LICENSE

 ## Usage
 #### Docker